 During my time with Arcadian, I've commissioned and edited academic articles, short stories and full-length fiction and nonfiction books, overseeing every stage from conception and structuring to drafting, proofreading and printing.
-Since 2013, I have worked for the company freelance.
+From 2013 onwards, I have worked for the company freelance.

 I review classical concerts in France, Switzerland and the UK for Bachtrack, a leading international website, specialising in contemporary music and opera.
 I also curate the culture section for Grand Genève Magazine, a local arts publication, and occasionally write features and interviews for other publications, including Music & Literature.

 Bogotá, 1947.
 British architect Luke Vosey has left his past behind to undertake a commission for Anglo-Colombian Oil in South America.
 For Luke, this new venture seems to offer the chance to start again.
 But grieving and ashamed of his role in the war, he cannot run from the past or from his nightmares.Luke finds distraction with the whores of Las Cruces and in the friendship of a young newsp... read more

 The delightful first title in a new collaboration with Channel 4's Walter Presents: a fast-paced comic mystery enriched by a deep love of booksIn the small town of Crozon in Brittany, a library houses manuscripts that were rejected for publication: the faded dreams of aspiring writers.
 Visiting while on holiday, young editor Delphine Despero is thrilled to discover a novel so powerful that she... read more